 Next, delve deeper into your chosen option and start with a goal setting process to make the food habit change.
 Complete the SMART Goal sheet below

 If you have further questions about setting this goal, or want to know if your goal is appropriate for this assignment, please ask an instructor before continuing on to Part 3.
+Submit this with your reflection page